Fixman problem revisited: When fluctuations of inflated ideal polymer loop are non-Gaussian?: Partition function of inflated planar ideal polymer loop

-The typical configuration of an $N$-step strongly inflated Brownian loop with a large gyration radius, $R_g = \frac{1}{7}Na$, obtained in the numeric simulations, is shown in \fig{fig:01}a.
-The path is fluctuating around the "optimal" equilibrium shape which is the circle of radius $R_g$ depicted by the dotted line in \fig{fig:01}.
-We are interested in typical radial deviations, denoted by $\Delta r$, of monomers of the random loop from the equilibrium shape (the dotted circle).
+The sample of an $N$-step strongly inflated Brownian loop with a large gyration radius, $R_g = \frac{N}{7}$, obtained in the numeric simulations, is shown in \fig{fig:01}a.
+The path is fluctuating around the ``optimal'' equilibrium shape which is a circle of radius $R_g$ depicted by the dotted line in \fig{fig:01}a.
+We are interested in typical radial deviations, $\Delta r$, of monomers of the random loop from the equilibrium shape (the dotted line) as a function of $N$ (or of $R_g$ since $R_g = \frac{N}{7}$).